leeton1412/bronament/README.md

 ### WireFrames

 Here you can see screen shots of the Wire Frames.
-Due to time restrictions, there could of been more detail involved.
+Due to time restrictions, there could of been more detail involved such as added images.

 - ![WireFrame](assets/images/wire-frame-1.jpg) ![WireFrame](assets/images/wire-fram-2.jpg) ![WireFrame](assets/images/wire-frame-3.jpg) ![WireFrame](assets/images/wire-frame-4.jpg)